 Tucked away in the charming little town of Camp Dennison is the Grand Valley Preserve.
 This park was a former gravel excavation site that was transformed into beautiful preservation.
-The preserve is currently in its restoration phase with a focus on restoring wildlife and the grounds back to its original beauty.
+The Grand Valley Preserve is currently in its restoration phase with a focus on restoring wildlife and the grounds back to its original beauty.

 What to do at Grand Valley Preserve

-Sounds too good to be true?
-Maybe to a few this can be a regular spot to visit because like most recreation centers there are limits.
-Entrance to Grand Valley is restricted to residents of Indian Hill or residential customers to of the Indian Hill Water Works.
+The preserve is owned by the Village of Indian Hill.
+Access to the preserve can only be acquired through an access card.
+Access cards are available to residents of Indian Hill or residential customers of the Indian Hill Water Works.
 There is a gate at the entrance of the park that you will need an access card to operate.
 Those who have an access pass are permitted to bring two guests with them each visit.